 Music and dance have a marked influence on not only the individual soul but the societies in which we live.

-I am a writer, and I once wrote that older, married Catholics should organize social activities for the younger, unmarried faithful.
+Married Catholics should organize social activities for the younger, unmarried faithful.

-However, I managed to pull myself together and remember that God is in charge, so I went back into the hall, appealed to the mother-chaperones’ inner debutantes, and we had our party.
+It was as I feared.
+Our TLM demographics–markedly more men than women–had defeated me.
+However, I managed to pull myself together and remember that God is in charge, so I went back into the hall, recruited the mother-chaperones’ as dancers, and we had our party.
 It began with Austrian Dancing Master bellowing “SILENCE!” at the top of his lungs, which made everybody giggle.

 The box step…